ytpk/revanced-patches/docs/2_skeleton.md

    - Every visible patch **should** be annotated with `@Patch` to be picked up by `PatchBundle` from the [introduction](1_introduction.md).
 Patches which are not annotated with `@Patch` can be referenced by other patches.
 We refer to those as _patch dependencies_.
 Patch dependencies are useful to structure multiple patches.

      Example: _To add settings switches to an app, first, a patch is required that can provide a basic framework for other patches to add their toggles to that app.
 Those patches refer to the dependency patch and use its framework to add their toggles to an app.
-The [ReVanced Patcher](https://github.com/revanced/revanced-patcher) will execute the dependency and then the patch itself.
+[ReVanced Patcher](https://github.com/revanced/revanced-patcher) will execute the dependency and then the patch itself.
 The dependency can prepare a preference screen when executed and then initialize itself for further use by other patches._

    - Visible patches **should** be annotated with `@Name`.
 This annotation does not serve any functional purpose.
 Instead, it allows referring to the patch with a name.
-The [ReVanced Patches](https://github.com/revanced/revanced-patches) use _kebab-casing_ by convention, but any name can be used for patches.
+[ReVanced Patches](https://github.com/revanced/revanced-patches) use _kebab-casing_ by convention, but any name can be used for patches.
 Patches with no `@Patch` annotation do not require the `@Name` annotation, because they are only useable as dependencies for other patches, and therefore are not visible through `PatchBundle`.

    - Visible patches should be annotated with `@Description`.
 This annotation serves the same purpose as the annotation `@Name`.
 It is used to give the patch a short description.